Sean Forbes

-Sean is a co-founder of D-PAN, The Deaf Professional Arts Network, a nonprofit organization that has been making music accessible to the Deaf and hard of hearing community by creating American Sign Language interpretation music videos of popular songs.
+Identifying as Deaf, he is the co-founder of D-PAN, The Deaf Professional Arts Network, a 501c3 nonprofit organization founded in 2006 to make music more accessible to the Deaf and Hard-of-Hearing community.
+D-PAN has created American Sign Language interpretation music videos of popular songs.
 D-PAN has created videos for John Mayer, Christina Aguilera, Eminem, White Stripes, Owl City, Carly Rae Jepsen, The Clark Sisters, Imagine Dragons, and more.
+D-PAN is a world-renowned American Sign Language access organization working with many major production companies to produce American Sign Language access videos, captions, and transcripts so video content can be enjoyed by everyone.